 Finding the Best Places to Retire Since 2006!

-A Wholesome, Friendly Town in Pastoral Central Iowa, Ankeny Has Safe, Tidy Neighborhoods and a Nice Downtown
+A Friendly Town in Pastoral Central Iowa, Ankeny Has Safe, Tidy Neighborhoods, a Nice Downtown and Nearby Lake Recreation

-Overview: Appealing Ankeny is a tidy town about 10 miles north of Des Moines (population 200,000) and six miles east of popular 6,000-acre Saylorville Lake in pastoral central Iowa.
+Ankeny is a tidy, appealing town about 10 miles north of Des Moines (population 200,000) and six miles east of popular 6,000-acre Saylorville Lake in pastoral central Iowa.
 It has been growing quickly, changing from a small town atmosphere to a small city atmosphere within the last 10 or 20 years, and it has landed on several "best places to live" lists.

 This is a wholesome, family-oriented place, and residents seem to love living here.
 Ankeny is home to biotech companies and manufacturing companies, including John Deere (the town's largest employer).
 Good schools and an extended parks system, in which nearly every home is within walking distance of a grassy green space, are particular highlights.
 The attractive downtown is known as Uptown and dotted with awning-draped retailers.
 Saylorville Lake and its two adjacent state parks attract people from around central Iowa for boating, fishing, camping and more.
 Des Moines Area Community College has classes for all ages, and the Ankeny Art Center, the Ankeny Community Chorus and the Ankeny Community Theatre add a bit of culture.

 Neighborhoods are prim, and homes are primarily wood frame and brick ranch ramblers.
 New gated communities are here, too.
 Shopping choices include national retailers, locally owned shops and a farmers' market.

 Population: 72,000 (city proper)